 The closure of the Top Rights Group Memorial in Russia is being considered by a Russian court.

-On Thursday, Russia’s Supreme Court will consider a request to close down Memorial, the country’s most visible human rights organization and a bedrock of its civil society.
+On Thursday, Russia’s Supreme Court began hearing a request to close down Memorial, the country’s most visible human rights organization and a bedrock of its civil society.

 Memorial, which was founded in 1989 by Soviet dissidents including Nobel Peace Prize laureate Andrei Sakharov, has amassed a vast database of Soviet-era crimes and has ceaselessly advocated for human rights in Russia.